Weekly News

 9.30 am: St Margaret’s: Holy Communion

-11.00 am: Holy Trinity: Holy Communion
+11.00 am: Holy Trinity: Morning Worship

 Verse of the Week

-Collect for Palm Sunday
+Collect for Third Sunday of Easter

 Daily Bible Readings for the Week